Last updated - March 22, 2018

 You can enable this by ticking the Login checkbox.

 WooCommerce provides options to automatically generate username and password for customers while registering on your store.

 Two check boxes are available for this purpose.
-Enabling the first one generates a user name based on the customer’s email address.
+Enabling the first one generates a username based on the customer’s email address.
 The second one generates a password, which is then sent to the customer’s email.
-The advantage of auto-generated password is that it will be really strong, though many customers prefer creating their own password for easy recollection.
+The advantage of an auto-generated password is that it will be really strong, though many customers prefer creating their own password for easy recollection.